 Occupational Safety and Health Administration (OSHA), Labor.

-OSHA solicits comments concerning its request for an extension of the information collection requirements contained in the Respiratory Protection Standard (29 CFR 1910.134).Start Printed Page 52939
+OSHA solicits public comments concerning its proposal to extend OMB approval of the information collection requirements specified by the Respiratory Protection Standard.

 FOR FURTHER INFORMATION CONTACT: